python/cpython/Doc/library/pdb.rst

 abbreviated to one or two letters as indicated; e.g. ``h(elp)`` means that either ``h`` or ``help`` can be used to enter the help command (but not ``he`` or ``hel``, nor ``H`` or ``Help`` or ``HELP``).
-Arguments to commands must be separated by whitespace (spaces or tabs).
+Arguments to commands must be separated by :term:`whitespace` (spaces or tabs).
 Optional arguments are enclosed in square brackets (``[]``) in the command syntax; the square brackets must not be typed.
 Alternatives in the command syntax are separated by a vertical bar (``|``).